 - Advise your children not to give out any personal information to strangers

 - Parents to not share information such as photographs of their children, on open social media channels.

-Brian says teaching respect, including in the digital space, is an integral part of the school’s values and curriculum from the age of 5.
+Brian says teaching respect, including in the digital space, is an integral part of the school’s values and curriculum from the age of five.
 The school also holds workshops for parents.